NVIDIA/nvtrust/README.md

 ## Early Access Considerations
-This branch of nvTrust is currently considered
+This branch of nvTrust is currently considered `General Access`.
-`Early Access`.

-This early-access software release features a software stack targeting a single H100 GPU in passthrough mode with a single session key for encryption and authentication and basic use of the Developer Tools.
+This software release features a software stack targeting a single H100 GPU in passthrough mode with a single session key for encryption and authentication and basic use of the Developer Tools.

 Code and data will be confidential up to the limits of the NIST SP800-38D AES-GCM standard, after which the VM should be restarted, which causes a fresh session key to be created.

-**NVIDIA recommends users invoke good practices while utilizing the early-access by testing only with synthetic data and non-proprietary AI models.**

 ## Release Notes
-- Hopper Confidential Compute early access features are supported on NVIDIA Driver Version `535.86` and later only
+- Hopper Confidential Compute early access features are supported on NVIDIA Driver Version `550` and later only
 - Release Notes may be found [here](https://docs.nvidia.com/confidential-computing/#release-notes).

 ## License